SkylineDennisDr/Empower-2026---Practical-AI/Empower 2026 - Practical AI/CatalogInformation/README.md

 # Empower 2026 - Practical AI Workflows

-This package deploys several elements used throughout the *Practical AI workflows* session at Empower 2026.
-During this session, the Relational Anomaly Detection feature is demonstrated using the deployed elements.
+This package deploys several elements and scripts used throughout the *Practical AI workflows* session at Empower 2026.

+During this session, both the **Relational Anomaly Detection** and **Document Intelligence** demos are showcased using the deployed elements and supporting automation scripts.

 ![Elements in DataMiner Cube showcasing Relational Anomaly Detection](./Images/Screenshot.png)